node-migrator-bot/fire-i18n/README.md

 Example:

-    var i18n = require('priest-i18n')
+    var i18n = require('fire-i18n')
-	var priest = require('priest')
+	var fire = require('fire')
     function SampleExpression1() {

 	}
-	SampleExpression1.prototype = new priest.Expression()
+	SampleExpression1.prototype = new fire.Expression()
 	i18n.enableExpression(SampleExpression1)

 	SampleExpression1.prototype.execute = function() {
 		this.setResult(this.getI18nText('sampleModule1.ErrorMsgExpression',{number:422}))
 	}

-You just need to pass the expression class your expression can now call `getI18nText` using the key and the replacements.
+You just need to pass the expression class and you should be able to use  `getI18nText` using a key and replacements object.

-For a full example check [test at test/testFromModule](https://github.com/firebaseco/priest-i18n/tree/master/test/testFromModule).
+For a full example check [test at test/testFromModule](https://github.com/firejs/fire-i18n/tree/master/test/testFromModule).

 ## Considerations

-priest-i18n uses the standard key discovery strategy:
+fire-i18n uses the standard key discovery strategy:

 * If the locale id specifies the region(e.g "en-us"), it will look for the language and region.
 If the key can not be found, it will look for the key using the language only(e.g "en").
 * If the locale id only specifies the language(e.g "en"), it will look for the language key only.